PRUNERS/FLiT/.github/ISSUE_TEMPLATE/feature_request.md

 ## Feature Request

-**Describe the new feature:**
+### Description:

-A clear and concise description of what your problem is.
+_A clear and concise description of what your problem is.
 Ex.
-I have an issue when [...]
+I have an issue when [...]_

-**Suggested change:**
+### Suggested change:

-A clear and concise description of what you want to happen.
+_A clear and concise description of what you want to happen.
 Add any considered drawbacks.
+You can also specify potential design or architecture directions with planned implementation details._

-**Alternative approaches:**
+### Alternative approaches:

-A clear and concise description of any alternative solutions or features you've considered.
+_A clear and concise description of any alternative solutions or features you've considered._